NASA: Commercial Resupply Services (2008–present)

 Commercial Resupply Services (CRS) are a contract solution to deliver cargo and supplies to the International Space Station on a commercial basis by private companies.
 NASA signed its first CRS contracts in 2008 and awarded $1.6 billion to SpaceX for twelve cargo Dragon and $1.9 billion to Orbital Sciences (Note: Orbital Sciences was awarded a CRS contract in 2008.
 In 2015, Orbital Sciences became Orbital ATK through a business merger.
 Orbital ATK was awarded a CRS-2 contract in 2016.
 In 2018, Orbital ATK was acquired by Northrop Grumman.) for eight Cygnus flights, covering deliveries until 2016.
-Both companies evolved or created their launch vehicle products to launch the spacecrafts (SpaceX with The Falcon 9 and Orbital with the Antares).
+Both companies evolved or created their launch vehicle products to launch the spacecraft (SpaceX with The Falcon 9 and Orbital with the Antares).

 SpaceX flew its first operational resupply mission (SpaceX CRS-1) in 2012.
 Orbital Sciences followed in 2014 (Cygnus CRS Orb-1).
 In 2015, NASA extended CRS-1 to twenty flights for SpaceX and twelve flights for Orbital ATK.

 A second phase of contracts (known as CRS-2) was solicited in 2014; contracts were awarded in January 2016 to Orbital ATK Cygnus, Sierra Nevada Corporation Dream Chaser, and SpaceX Dragon 2, for cargo transport flights beginning in 2019 and expected to last through 2024.
 In March 2022, NASA awarded an additional six CRS-2 missions each to both SpaceX and Northrop Grumman (formerly Orbital).

 Northrop Grumman successfully delivered Cygnus NG-17 to the ISS in February 2022.
 In July 2022, SpaceX launched its 25th CRS flight (SpaceX CRS-25) and successfully delivered its cargo to the ISS.
 The Dream Chaser spacecraft is currently scheduled for its Demo-1 launch in the first half of 2024.